 - Line up one or two people to critically read your SOP before it is finalized.

 Writing the Statement of Purpose

-The SOP has been described as an intellectual résumé and is one of the most, if not the most, important component of your application in the majority of the arts and humanities programs.
+The SOP has been described as an intellectual résumé and is one of the most, if not the most, important components of your application in the majority of the arts & humanities programs.
 In addition to the nuts and bolts of the information provided in the SOP, faculty members look for intellectual vitality and promise in the SOP that indicate one's preparedness for the highest level graduate work.

 - Academic preparation